smoab/docstrange/README.md

 **Requirements:**
 - Python 3.8 or higher

-### System Dependencies for Neural OCR
+### System Dependencies for Intelligent Document Processing

-For neural OCR functionality to work properly, you may need to install additional system dependencies:
+For intelligent document processing functionality to work properly, you may need to install additional system dependencies:

 **Ubuntu/Debian:**
 ```bash